zhanyang01/Fun-Language-5622/README.md

 Web-based forum

 Development Plan:
-2nd week of May: Finalize project ideas and create poster and video for liftoff 3rd week of May: Pick up necessary technologies (MongoDB, ExpressJS, ReactJS, NodeJS) 4th week of May: Create login, registration and homepage files, integrate frontend with backend by connecting with database 1st week of June: Create English course for app
+2nd week of May: Finalize project ideas and create poster and video for liftoff \n 3rd week of May: Pick up necessary technologies (MongoDB, ExpressJS, ReactJS, NodeJS) 4th week of May: Create login, registration and homepage files, integrate frontend with backend by connecting with database 1st week of June: Create English course for app